How To Stagger And Break Poise In Elden Ring

 • Special attacks

-Keep in mind that light attacks will prevent the enemy’s posture from restoring fully but you will need to deploy jumping attacks, charged attacks, or strong charged spells on them.
-This is vital if you want to consistently break the posture of your foes leaving them staggered in Elden Ring.
+Remember that light attacks will prevent the enemy’s posture from restoring fully but you will need to deploy jumping attacks, charged attacks, or strong charged spells on them.
+This is vital if you want to consistently break the posture of your foes, leaving them staggered in Elden Ring.

 So in short, you can keep your foe’s posture bar from fully recovering by continuously hitting them with light attacks to stagger them in Elden Ring.

-Moreover, you can use shield parries and certain special attacks from ashes of Wars which include skills like Flame of the Redmanes to stagger your opponents in Elden Ring.
+Moreover, you can use shield parries and certain special attacks from Ashes of Wars, including skills like Flame of the Redmanes, to stagger your opponents in Elden Ring.

-Similarly using heavy or colossal weapons can work to your benefit as well in terms of staggering enemies with shields.
-These will include the best weapons like Dragon Greatclaw which has a Poise damage of 11 or the Grafted Blade Greatsword which carries a Poise damage of 14 etc.
+Similarly, using heavy or colossal weapons can also work to your benefit in terms of staggering enemies with shields.
+These will include the best weapons like Dragon Greatclaw, which has a Poise damage of 11, or the Grafted Blade Greatsword, which carries a Poise damage of 14, etc.

 Can you stagger bosses in Elden Ring?

-Yes, you can stagger bosses in Elden Ring.
-However, it is not as easy as staggering other, normal enemies in the game.
+You can stagger bosses in Elden Ring, however, it is not as easy as staggering other, normal enemies in the game.

-Nearly all of the bosses you face in Elden Ring have these hidden Poise bars (below) for you to discover.
-The only way to know how much damage you need to do to break the boss’ stance is by either countering their attacks or evading them at the right moment.
+Nearly all the bosses you face in Elden Ring have these hidden Poise bars (below) for you to discover.
+The only way to know how much damage you need to do to break the boss’ stance is by either countering their attacks or evading them immediately.

 You can also experiment with different attacks on bosses in Elden Ring to figure out the right combination of attacks to stagger them.

-In some cases, it will take multiple tries just to figure out the right combinations of attack to stagger that particular boss.
+Sometimes, it will take multiple tries just to figure out the right attack combinations to stagger that particular boss.
 For example, Bols, the Carian Knight can be staggered with one charged attack and two jumping attacks in Elden Ring.

-However, keep in mind that magic does not entirely work on Poise in Elden Ring, but there are some cases where incantations can trigger the stagger effect on enemies.
+However, remember that magic does not entirely work on Poise in Elden Ring, but there are some cases where incantations can trigger the stagger effect on enemies.

-You can stagger the “Glenstone Dragon using the rock sling spell which can become more powerful if you are using the meteorite staff.”
+Using the rock sling spell, you can stagger the “Glenstone Dragon, which can become more powerful if you use the meteorite staff.”

 Best stagger attacks and weapons to break an enemy’s poise

-We have listed all the Poise damage that can be done to stagger your opponents in terms of weapons class and attacks in Elden Ring.
+We have listed all the Poise damage that can be done to stagger your opponents regarding weapons class and attacks in Elden Ring.

 • Thrust: 5 PD